mxahan/mxahan.github.io/_posts/2020-04-15-Learning_notes.md

 This blog contains some of the stuffs I have learnt and learning.
 I want to put them in one place for my personal references and call backs.
 This blog mostly contains the very basics item and stairs to the complex item.
 I will be putting the basic things with a probable next steps with basics.
 For data-science related development please follow my other github repositories.

+I am also planning to expand the notes by putting some of the common stuffs that bugs me.
+Lets kill the bug!

 ## Docker